 Something that could end up costing a lot more is the processes that follow the outside booking tool.
 They can stack up to become quite expensive, as the payment first needs to be submitted as an expense, then processed by the right department and finally reimbursed.
 This involves hours of work by various teams and it ends up as an administrative mess, because it’s hard to keep a comprehensive overview of all spending — which in turn has to be cleaned up by the financial department.
 They need to combine documents from various sources to create the full picture that’s required to comply with the financial department.

 Then there are the security issues.
 When your employees book on their own, they’re not giving their employer access to all travel information.
 The location where they’re staying, for example, isn’t necessarily shared with the office, which can have big consequences if something bad happens.
 In the case of an accident, a natural disaster or another security issue it’ll take a lot longer for the company to locate their employees, which can put them in a very dangerous situation.

 For financial, security and process reasons, the goal of a travel manager should be to increase the attachment rates.

 Rydoo comes to the rescue

-When we set out to create Rydoo, we wanted to make a new kind of booking platform — one that doesn’t have the same problems as others.
+When we set out to create Rydoo, we wanted to make a new kind of booking tool — one that doesn’t have the same problems as others.
 There’s no reason why corporate tools have to look bad and be hard to use, so that’s why we’re mixing them with the design mentality of a commercial platform.
 It’s all about bringing the years of evolution in consumer tools to the corporate world, creating a platform that’s both intuitive and powerful.

 We make sure not to limit users to a small selection of flights and hotels, because that’s not what they want.
 Instead, we incorporate content from around the web, including the best deals from portals like Booking.com and Expedia — this way, your employees will actually find something they like.